jacob-pro/recipes/recipes/sausage_pasta_bake.md

 1. Preheat oven to 200°C
 2. Bring a large saucepan of water with a pinch of salt to the boil
-3. Add the onion and the meat to a large frying pan on medium heat for 5-10 mins
+3. Add the onion, garlic and the meat to a large frying pan on medium heat for 5-10 mins
 4. Add the pasta to the boiling water, cook until al dente: approx 8-10mins
 5. When the pasta is cooked drain in a colandar, drizzle with a little oil to stop it sticking
-6. Add the tomato, garlic, and herbs to the pan, cook on low for about 8 mins
+6. Add the tomato, and herbs to the pan, cook on low for about 8 mins
 7. Add the peas to the pan for a couple of mins
 8. Combine the pasta and the tomato mix together, then transfer to a ovenproof dish.
 9. Sprinkle cheddar cheese, and then Italian hard cheese